Drug and Alcohol Statistics in Florida

-Black or African American admissions were the next highest demographic (22%)
+Black or African American admissions were the next highest demographic at 22%.

-Approximately 23% of admissions were for youth ages 12 to 19.
+Approximately 23% of admissions were youths between the ages of 12 and 19.

 Male admissions exceeded female admissions by more than 20%.

 Many of the rehab centers in Florida offer inpatient and outpatient treatment options.
 Inpatient rehab treatment means those admitted will stay onsite for the duration of their stay in 24/7 strictly scheduled facilities.
 Several facilities in Florida include lakefront or private residence options to enhance treatment further.
 However, these options might come at an additional cost, and people considering these facilities should inquire about the costs in advance and see what is covered under insurance.

 Aftercare treatment is another option for drug and alcohol rehab in Florida.
 Such services may include follow-up therapy sessions or additional appointments with providers.
 The cost for aftercare treatment services should be factored into the discussion of individual treatment plans.